jacobhoernlein/advent-of-code/2022/day_06/README.md

 I also modified the function a bit after my initial submission, because I'm a bit of a perfectionist.
 I changed the function even more to not use another string variable at all.
 I instead created an inner loop with another index variable and tried referencing the input string at index `p + i`.
 If a `std::out_of_range` exception was thrown, I knew that the end of the input string had been reached without finding a non-repeating substring, so I returned -1.

 I then came back again and wrote the same function using iteratbles and templates.
 This way, it could be used on any object with an iterator.
+Then, I thought that the template looked ugly, so I instead used pointers.
+As a result, it can only be used on data structures in which the values lie on consecutive memory spaces, such as c strings, arrays, vectors, and `std::string`s.